 Abby was adopted from Bogotá at the age of two months and grew up in a small suburb of New York City.
 She received her bachelor of science in human biology from the State University of New York at Albany and her master of science in medical anthropology from University College London.
-In 1998, Abby moved to Switzerland where she lives with her life partner and their two children.
-She currently works in the pharmaceutical industry, collaborating with scientists and health authorities worldwide to bring new oncology drugs to patients in need.
 Abby enjoys hiking, dancing, writing, traveling, exploring nature, and being with beloved friends and family.
-She has been reunited with her familia in Colombia since March 2012.
+She lives in Toronto with her life partner and their two children.
+Since 2012, Abby has been reunited with her familia in Colombia.

 Head of Creations at DecodingOrigins

 Yennifer is a Cologne-based student of sustainability and design, with a main emphasis on photography and conceptual design.
 She was born in Medellín in 1988 and adopted by a German couple when she was around two years old.
 Through her work she is trying to open up dialogue about international adoption and to speak up for those adopted children.
 She is still not reunited with her birth family, but looking forward to visiting Colombia to do more art-related projects.
 Yennifer wants to bring the voices of origin to those places where adoptees had been sent.
 For further information and recent works, visit www.yvilla.de.